csl-ugent/ESSS/README.md

 The output will be written to stdout, this includes the inferred specifications and the bugs.
 Additionally, the _optional_ options `--missing-ct=0.725` and `--incorrect-ct=0.725` can be used to set the threshold for missing and incorrect specifications, respectively.
 They are 0.725 by default.

-## Tool evaluation

-To ease the evaluation, we provided for each benchmark a run script to run the tool.
-These can be found in `/home/evaluation/ESSS/evaluation`:
-  * `run-my-openssl.sh`
-  * `run-my-openssh.sh`
-  * `run-my-php.sh`
-  * `run-my-zlib.sh`
-  * `run-my-libpng.sh`
-  * `run-my-freetype.sh`
-  * `run-my-libwebp.sh`

-## License

-This tool is based on the [Crix](https://github.com/umnsec/crix) tool from the University of Minnesota.
-In particular, we reuse the MLTA component of Crix ESSS is distributed under the same license.

 ## Repository structure

 The repository is structured as follows.
 Files adapted from [Crix](https://github.com/umnsec/crix) are marked as such.